 Steel plates have many uses, most notably in the construction and fabrication of various steel products.
-We can cut steel plates into many shapes, punch them, drill holes in them and bolt it together for movable connections, or forego the drilling entirely and welded them together for a fixed connection.
+We can cut steel plates into many shapes, punch them, drill holes in them and bolt them together for movable connections, or forego the drilling entirely and welded them together for a fixed connection.

 Steel plates have a variety of purposes: as gusset plates in trusses, as flanges and fin supports for posts, and in the fabrication of pressure vessels such as boats, ships, and even military vehicles.

 How important is knowing the weight of steel plates?

 Like other raw materials such as gravel, sand, and concrete, steel is also commonly priced per unit weight.
 Since we can purchase steel in various types, shapes, and sizes, pricing steel per unit weight is easier and creates consistent pricing within the market.
 This way of pricing is the reason we calculate the weight of steel in general.

 Determining the total weight of the products we purchase, including steel plates, helps us properly plan their transport from the supplier's warehouse to our project or fabrication site.
 Aside from these reasons, knowing the weight of the steel plates we use in our projects can also help us work out if we can lift the final product, like the one we illustrated in the sample computation of steel weight section of this text.

 Determining the weight of steel plates is so easy.
 First, we need to know the density of the steel alloy our plate is made of.
 In our steel plate weight calculator, we have the densities of the most common steel alloys found in the Steel type field.
 As a reference, here is a table of the density of each steel alloy or steel type in our steel plate calculator:

 C1020 HR steel